11 Things You Should Never Keep in Your Glove Compartment

 You might be holding on to the itemization of your car’s last service because of the list of suggested future repairs.
 Not a bad idea, but don’t stow it in your glove compartment.
 Invoices often also include your home address.

 Keeping a supply of batteries on hand seems like a good idea to keep your flashlight working in case of emergency.
-But temperature fluctuations can greatly affect the quality of batteries.
-Heat speeds up the chemical deterioration of batteries, according to Kiplinger’s.
+But temperature fluctuations can greatly affect the quality of batteries, with heat speeding up their chemical deterioration.
 Don’t store them in your glove compartment during the warmer months and change them out regularly to make sure they’re still good.